Running Information Portal

 Your components now consist of running at 10K pace, running at 5K pace and then add to this a long run of 1Hr 45min and you are ready to progress towards your objective.

 Now, the secret to your training should be to balance your training with your lifestyle.
+Sleep plays a very important role in this 10k training program, so do plan your recovery accordingly.
 Your running must never become too much for you.
 You must always be able to do the sessions asked of you, if you miss a training session you can’t make it up.
 There is no going back to make up for what you have missed.
 Doing this is what normally leads to injuries.

 Other 10k Training Programs available: